modelbuilder_rstudio.Rmd

 R package to build and

-parameterize a NLME model from the Shiny GUI.
+parameterize NLME models from the Shiny GUI.
 In the following examples,

 you will learn how to: